j4zzcat/viewport/README.md

 Unifi Protect Controller and onto the Viewport Player, over websockets.
 * [Viewport File Transcoding Server](src/viewport/src/backend/protocols/rtsp.py#L73) which is a simple transcoding server for the file-based HLS format.
-The server listens for client requests, starts a `ffmpeg` process to transcode the requested RTSP(S) stream into HLS segments which are then served via a static web server, also started by this server.
+The server listens for client requests, starts a `ffmpeg` process to transcode the requested RTSP(S) stream into HLS segments which are then served over HTTP via a static web server.
 * [Viewport Streaming Transcoding Server](src/viewport/src/backend/protocols/rtsp.py#L224) which is a simple transcoding server for streaming-based formats like MPEG-TS and FLV.
 The server listens for client requests, starts a `ffmpeg` process to transcode the requested RTSP(S) stream into the specified format, and then continuously copies the stdout